Logo

 ^(a.*b|b.*a)*$

 Up until now, we have been ignoring the portion of the string between the paired a and b characters with a .*.
 However, we also need to ensure that this substring has an equal number of as and bs.
 For example, consider the string aabb.
 This string contains an ab pair within an ab pair.
-This is perfect use case for recursion!
+This is a perfect use case for recursion!
 So, our new regex looks like this:

 ^(a(?1)*b|b(?1)*a)*$